 - 2 cups (640 grams) Nutella or other chocolate hazelnut spread

 - 1 1/2 cups (338 grams) mascarpone cheese

 - 1/4 cup (56 grams) heavy cream

-- Prepare Oreo cookie crust according to recipe.
+- Make the crust.
+Prepare an Oreo cookie crust according to the recipe.
 Either refrigerate crust for 20 minutes or bake at 350 °F for 8 minutes and cool.
 (Baking the crust is recommended if the pie will be made a day or two ahead of time.)

-- Use a rubber spatula to scrape the filling into the prepared pie crust.
+- Assemble the pie.
+Use a rubber spatula to scrape the filling into the prepared pie crust.
 Smooth the top with the spatula.
 Decorate with chopped hazelnuts, if desired.

 - Chill the pie.
 Refrigerate the pie for at least 4 hours, or up to 3 days, before serving.

 - Mascarpone cheese can be substituted with 12 ounces (1 1/2 cups) softened cream cheese blended with 4 ounces (1/2 cup) heavy cream.

 - Refrigerate the pie for at least 3 hours, preferably overnight.
 If the pie is a little too soft, place it in the freezer for 30 minutes prior to slicing.

 - Leftover pie can be stored in the refrigerator for up to 5 days, or frozen for up to 3 months.
 To freeze the pie, wrap the whole pie (still in the pie plate) with plastic wrap and aluminum foil.
 Thaw in the refrigerator overnight.
 To freeze individual slices of pie, freeze slices on a cookie sheet for 2 hours, or until hard.
 Wrap in plastic wrap and store in a freezer-safe plastic bag.
 Thaw in the refrigerator for an hour or two, until soft enough to eat with a fork.